hcientist/OnlinePythonTutor/wishlist.md

 - even better: seeing execution diffs between two *different* executions of similar code, to compare the impacts of specific code changes on run-time state
 - hiding elements by clicking on them, and remembering those hide options across different executions of similar code
   - especially useful for large function/class/module/type definitions, which are largely boilerplate and irrelevant to the core lessons of the code
+  - this can go a long way toward preventing information overload
   - June 2018: implemented a simpler version as #pythontutor_hide and #pythontutor_hide_type annotations for Python in [pg_logger.py](v5-unity/pg_logger.py) ([video demo](https://www.youtube.com/watch?v=Mxt9HZWgwAM&list=PLzV58Zm8FuBL2WxxZKGZ6j1dH8NKb_HYI&index=6))
 - more advanced navigation through execution steps. e.g.,:
   - click a line of code to jump to where it is next executed